 Resist the temptation to lift pieces of food as they’re cooking; doing so can lead to a loss of moisture and sticking.
 When you’ve finished browning, it’s a good idea to transfer the food to layered paper towels to absorb excess fat before continuing with the recipe.
 You may also want to pour off any excess fat from the pan or Dutch oven before you deglaze.

-During browning, meat juices and small food particles form brown deposits that stick to the hot surface of the cookware, sometimes forming a glaze.
-Boiling liquid is the best medium for dissolving, or deglazing, those rich deposits of flavor and color.
-Add broth, wine, beer, spirits, juice or even water to the cooking vessel in which the food was browned and bring it rapidly to a boil.
+During the browning process, small food particles form deposits that stick to the hot surface of the cookware, creating what’s known as fond.
+Boiling liquid is the best medium for deglazing those rich deposits of flavor and color.
+Add broth, wine, spirits, juice or even water to the cooking vessel in which the food was browned and bring it rapidly to a boil.
 Stir and scrape the pan deposits with a wooden spoon, causing them to dislodge and dissolve in the liquid.

 Some recipes call for boiling the deglazing liquid briskly for several minutes until it reduces in volume.
-This is done to concentrate the flavor and thicken the body of the liquid, and also to evaporate any alcohol.
-Finally, this stage calls for adding any other liquid ingredients and bringing the whole mixture to a boil to jump-start the braising process.
+This is done to concentrate the flavor, thicken the liquid and evaporate any alcohol.
+This stage also calls for adding any other liquids and bringing the whole mixture to a boil to jump-start the braising process.

 If you’re using a Dutch oven, return the browned food and other solids to the boiling liquid.
 Cook the mixture in a preheated oven for even heat.